 The striking result was that as soon as it happened, the analgesic effect of saline solution disappeared.

 Thus, what exactly happens?
-Doctors have known for decades about the placebo effect, which has been long used in homeopathy.
+Doctors have known for decades about the placebo phenomenon, which has been long used in homeopathy.
+It’s worth noting that while homeopathy is considered pseudoscience, the placebo effect is taken seriously and studied by many scholars.
 The naloxone effect appears to show that the placebo effect has a biochemical basis.

 Benedetti’s research also showed that the placebo effect of saline solution could also reduce muscle stiffness and tremor in Parkinson’s patients.
 The scientist with his research team measured the activity of neurons in the brains of patients that had been given saline.